 This introductory course in strategy is designed to help you beat the odds by improving your ability to perceive and seize success formulas before others do.

-In this course will learn how to assess bioscience market opportunities within different regions of the world, including advanced economies in East Asia and Europe and rapidly emerging marketplaces such as China and India.
+This course will expose students to global marketplace issues within the life sciences.
+Students will be equipped with conceptual frameworks such as CAGE and AAA to effectively understand international strategy issues within different regions of the world, including advanced economies in Europe and rapidly emerging marketplaces such as China and India.

 Strategic alliances are essential for firms to broaden their business scopes, maintain their sustainability and improve their competitiveness.
 The objective of this course is to help students understand the issues related to managing cooperation with other organizations.
 Business cases are selected to cover alliances in a variety of contexts.